 __gcare split into separate lists; however, finalization prolongs the lifetime of the finalized objects which results in less prompt memory reclamation, and two-step destruction results in extra cache misses for userdata

-__gcruns during garbage collection in context of an arbitrary thread which makes the thread identity mechanism described above invalid
+__gcruns during garbage collection in context of an arbitrary thread which makes the thread identity mechanism used in Roblox to support trusted Luau code invalid

 - Objects can be removed from weak tables after being finalized, which means that accessing these objects can result in memory safety bugs, unless all exposed userdata methods guard against use-after-gc.